LTUC/amman-dotnet-401d2/Curriculum/Class19/LAB.md

 ## Application Specifications
-- Your application should include the following:
+- Your application should include the following at minimum:
 1. 2 Controllers with CRUD endpoints (You may use an empty API controller template for this if you wish)
 1. 2 Models (ToDo and ToDoList)
 1. 2 database tables (one database table for each model)
+1. Follow the Repository Design Architectural pattern within your implementation

 We can make the assumption that a ToDo can **only be a part of one ToDoList**